31 December 2021

 - Assess the international and domestic legal implications of PDs and take legal and policy actions as necessary.

 The US should develop and field PDs as quickly and with as little fanfare as possible.
 It seems highly likely that our adversaries will do so independent of US action.
 Even if that likelihood is estimated to be small today, the probability of the eventual appearance of PDs is high, and the possible consequences of their introduction could prove revolutionary.
 This combination of probability and consequence dictates a serious need to think through immediate and long-term measures both to exploit PDs for US strategic offense/defense and to counter them in defense of US and allied surface ships.

-Note: Currently a wide variety of Navy UUV efforts are underway, including some recent and soon-to-be-deployed hardware.
-None is focused on PD/counter-PD, as far as I have seen in information publicly available.
+Note: A comprehensive overview, if now a bit dated, shows the direction of Navy thinking about mine warfare which would be a major —perhaps the major—means of exploiting PDs, especially for blockade, is Joshua J. Edwards and Captain Dennis M. Gallagher, USN, “Mine and Undersea Warfare for the Future,” Proceedings, August 2014 (Vol. 140/8/1,338).
+Currently a wide variety of Navy UUV efforts are underway, including some recent and soon-to-be-deployed hardware.
+None is focused on PD/counter-PD, as far as is publicly known.
 The Coast Guard has shown specific interest in using a small torpedo—the Surface Ship Torpedo Defense (SSTD) currently being evaluated—for what is a PD in all but name.
 Employment of swarms of small underwater devices is in early stages of technical evaluation of their feasibility, independent of a conception for their tactical use.